Mystery's Disappearing Act

 I have a history of missing Stevie Wonder concerts.
 Even though he’s one of my favorite musicians, one of the ones that gets me through hard times and highlights the good times, I can never seem to get it together to see him live.
 Songs in The Key of Life tour in Madison Square Garden?
 Too expensive (SHRUG).
 That time he did a surprise concert in Central Park?
 Decided to “take a break from my phone” and didn’t get the update.
 And now, New Orleans Jazz Fest?
 Flights and concert tickets were twice as much, wasn’t gonna happen.
 But next best thing?
 A Secret Life of Plants music and art installation homage to his legendary album?
 Tickets - affordable.
 Distance - doable.
 Party- CANCELED AT THE LAST MINUTE.
 What on God’s green earth have I ever done to continuously elude this good fortune!?!
 I’m a sensitive person, so something like this is something that bothers me because I know just how quickly life can change.
 The people of New Orleans know this too, and continue to live in humbling appreciation.

 Hurricane Katrina has long left, but traces of her are still all over.
 Not in the new and expensive downtown areas that are taken care of by tourist traffic, but in the deep cracks in the sidewalks in the neighborhoods.
-In the eerie quiet, you can sometimes be met with driving past the not quite recovered Bywater area that meets a strong contrast to the brassy undulation of the rest of the city.
-Hard times have touched this city and its people, but the persistence of the “Let the good times roll” attitude (MORE)
+In the eerie quiet you can sometimes be met with driving past the not quite recovered Bywater area that meets a strong contrast to the brassy undulation of the rest of the city.
+Hard times have touched this city and its people, but the persistence of the “Let the good times roll” attitude keeps the soul of the city afloat.

 Before I even cross over Rue Gilford I can feel the warmth of the scene inside of Maison Publique, a local and revered gastropub, via the window facing the street.
 The duality is incredible - the the glowing invitation of the bar in front of me through glass and quiet nightfall and a 30 degree wind at my back.
 Regulars huddled over the bar, laughing, chefs running back and forth in their open-format kitchen, slicing charcuterie, taking kitchen torches to oysters and putting final flourishes on top of caramel pot de creme, people smiling and hugging upon arrival.
 It’s warm, convivial, charming, and... terrifying.